Jewelry Care & Cleaning Tips:

 Some colored gemstones are softer than others, (IE .- pearls and opals) so extra care is to be given to them.

 A home ultrasonic cleaner should be used with extreme caution.
-It can be used to clean Ruby, Sapphire, Diamond, Amethyst, Citrine, Garnets, Chrysoberyl, and unadorned gold jewelry but it may damage gems like Emerald, Tourmaline, Tanzanite, Peridot, Pearls, Coral, Lapis Lazuli, Turquoise, and any gem that has many inclusions.
+It can be used to clean Ruby, Sapphire, Diamond, Amethyst, Citrine, Garnets, Chrysoberyl, and unadorned gold or silver jewelry, but it may damage gems like Emerald, Tourmaline, Tanzanite, Peridot, Pearls, Coral, Lapis Lazuli, Turquoise, and any gem that has many inclusions.
 When in doubt, don’t use it.

 Remove your jewelry before vigorous activities.